 RBC has established a Dual Enrollment Program with Seton Hall University and Brookdale Community College.
-This program allows qualified sophomores, juniors and seniors to earn college level credit for certain AP and/or Honors Level courses taught by our faculty members who have been approved as adjunct professors.
+This program allows qualified sophomores, juniors and seniors to earn college level credit for certain courses taught by our faculty members who have been approved as adjunct professors. \ It is the student's responsibility to ascertain if their college will accept dual enrollment credits.
+Students will request their transcript from Brookdale or Seton hall to be sent to the college where thy plan to matriculate.